UBC-MDS/Poisonous_Mushroom_Predictor/README.md

 dataset(80%) and a test dataset(20%), after performing tabular and visual exploratory analysis on the train dataset, we intend to obtain baseline predictions from fitting Dummy classifiers on training data.
-We will then run three classifiers  on training data.
-Namely, Logistic Regression, Support Vector Model, and Random Forest.
+We will then run Logistic Regression.
 We will interpret certain evaluation matrices such as Confusion matrix with cross-validation, Precision, Recall, f1 score, Classification report, and Precision-recall curve and ROC curve.
-Eventually, after hyperparameter optimization, we will reach a decision on the best model with the best hyperparameters.
+Eventually, after tuning the model with cross validation and hyperparameter optimization if needed, we will reach a decision on the best model with the best hyperparameters.
 We may need to address class imbalance, or manipulate threadsholds for target detection before applying on test data.

 Data used in this project is from UCI machine learning repository, provided by Jeff Schlimmer of the Audubon Society Field Guide to North American